Hortensjaa/RustLogo/README.md

 Note to myself: next time create tests in /src subdirectories, to avoid a lot of imports and public objects :<.
 However, everything is tested at list for mvp.
 /tests

+# Todos
+- evaluation of more advanced expressions e.g. repcount * repcount / 30 (no idea how to parse it)
+- pick [ red orange yellow green blue violet ] (parsing list of strings will destroy my unit parser)
+- stop (i need to add it to evaluator, but idk how it really works, because it is more like return than break)
+- new line in parser ()
+- clean it, especially converting back and forth between u32 and f64 (just joking, i won't do it)